Soulfully Made » Appetizers » Hot Pepper Jelly Meatballs

 Making these meatballs couldn’t be easier, and the slow cooker does most of the work for you.
 Here’s how to get the best results every time:

-Step 1 – Pour in Jams and BBQ Sauce: Pour in the Strawberry Jam, jalapeño pepper jelly, and barbecue.
+Step 1 – Pour in Jams and BBQ Sauce: Pour in the Strawberry Jam, jalapeño pepper jelly, and barbecue (or the combination of your choice).

 Then, whisk or stir to combine.

-Step 3 – Slow Cook: Cover and cook on high for 2–3 hours or low for 4–6 hours or.
+Step 3 – Slow Cook: Cover and cook on high for 2–3 hours or on low for 4–6 hours.
 The meatballs will be heated through, and the sauce thickens into that irresistible sweet-and-spicy glaze.

 Step 4 – Stir Before Serving: Give everything a good stir before serving, so the sauce coats evenly.